 NAYS Coaches may add the free Protecting Against Abuse training by logging in to their member account at nays.org.
 (Must be an active member to add the free training.
 Not a member?
 Join now.)
 Under Additional Trainings, Protecting Against Abuse is listed.

 After completion, coaches may print out a certificate of completion.
-Also, the NAYS Coach membership card and key tag will be updated with the new training listed.
+Also, the NAYS Coach membership card will be updated with the new training listed.
 New membership cards are not automatically mailed after completion of free trainings, only after additional sport trainings, NAYS Select Coach training, and membership renewals but coaches may print a temporary membership online at any time.

 NAYS Member Organizations can easily check if their coaches have completed the Protecting Against Abuse training by logging in to their account at nays.org and viewing the Member List.

 Youth sports leaders: Click here to learn about the many ways becoming a NAYS Member Organization strengthens your programs and ensures a safe and positive sports environment for kids.

 Contact the NAYS member services team with questions at email@example.com or call 1-800-688-5437.